Descendants of Giovanni Marchese

 37. NATALIE IRENE6 PHILLIPS (MARLENE5 MARCHESE, JOHN HENRY4, MARIO3, PLACIDO2, GIOVANNI1) was born December 20, 1957 in In a trailer in Eagle Rock, Ca..
 She married RICHARD DIXON October 1995.

-Children of NATALIE PHILLIPS and RICHARD DIXON are:
+Child of NATALIE PHILLIPS and RICHARD DIXON is:

 38. JOHN LEE6 PHILLIPS (MARLENE5 MARCHESE, JOHN HENRY4, MARIO3, PLACIDO2, GIOVANNI1) was born June 09, 1960 in Kansas City Mo in a house in the Italian district.
 He married ELAINE REYES PABLO June 24, 2000 in Breakers Beach, Coronado California.